Bayou Corne.jpg

 Introduction

-The Feverwater docks lie on the western shores of the lake that shares their name.
+The Feverwater docks lie on the western shores of the lake that shares their name in East Ashes.
 They are a series of ancient quays of aged weirwood and white granite.
 The weight of their great age can be seen in the fact that a few have collapsed, submerged in the muddy waters of the lake.
-There are the ruins of quite a large settlement around the docks, swallowed up in the forests of Eastring.
+There are the ruins of quite a large settlement around the docks, swallowed up in the local forests.
 The structures here - the size of the quays and the expanse of the settlement - talk to this place being much larger than any kind of fishing village might suggest.

 The Feverwater